-- How can better online writing improve our key performance indicators?
+- Employ better online writing to improve your key performance indicators.

-- How can we make our online writing brief, scannable and credible?
+- Make your online writing brief, scannable and credible.

-- How can we transform print information into highly effective online material?
+- Transform print information into highly effective online material.

-- How can we write great FAQs that save us time and money?
+- Write great FAQs that save you time and money.

-- How is online writing different from writing for print?
+- Explain how online writing is different from writing for print.

-- What common design errors can thwart all our efforts?
+- Avoid common design errors that can thwart all your efforts.

-- What essential service can e-newsletters provide that our web and intranet sites can't?
+- Identify the essential service that e-newsletters provide that web and intranet sites can't.

-- Why are some email newsletters highly anticipated, yet others are regarded as spam?
+- Identify why some email newsletters are highly anticipated, yet others are regarded as spam.